hkjn/decenter.world/bitcoin.md

 itself not a difficult computational task, but by attaching a Proof of Work to each block, the miners show that they spent at least a certain amount of energy mining that block.
-This means that an attacker that wanted to rewrite the Bitcoin network and write an alternate history of transactions would need to overpower a majority of the miners.
+This means that an attacker that wanted to write an alternate history of transactions would need to overpower a majority of the miners.
 For example, maybe an attacker wanted to sell their bitcoin to someone, then rewrite history so they still kept their bitcoin and could spend them again.
 The nature of the Proof of Work-backed system means that to